Austin College Bulletin 2020-2021

 |After the fourth week of classes||0%|

 Graduate Students: The graduate program consists of nine course credit units.
 Three of these courses can be taken as an undergraduate as part of the ATP fast track.
 Education courses taken as an undergraduate are charged at the undergraduate rate.
 Three of the 6 courses must be taken in the summer with the remaining 3 courses taken in the graduate year.
-Students who accept student teaching or internship positions more than 25 miles from Sherman are charged a supervision fee.
-The fee is $316 if the position is 26 to 60 miles from Sherman, $420 for positions 61 to 80 miles from Sherman, and $520 if the position is 81-99 miles from Sherman.
-The fees for positions beyond 99 miles from Sherman will be greater than $520 and are determined on a case-by-case basis.
-Students who have not been placed by July 1 for the fall term or December 1 for the spring term will be charged a fee of $600.
-The fee will be adjusted accordingly once placement is known.
+For students accepting graduate clinical teaching or internship positions, positions must be within 90 miles of one of the hubs, which are Sherman, Austin and Houston.
+Positions over 25 miles from one of the hubs will result in additional supervision fees.
+The fee is $316 for positions 26 to 60 miles from a hub, $420 for positions 61 to 80 miles from a hub, and $520 for positions 81 to 90 miles from a hub.

 Tuition & Fees